parnasmi/eslint-fsd-path-rule-checker/docs/rules/path-checker-fsd.md

-# Inside the same slice all paths should be relative (`fsd-import-linter/path-checker-fsd`)
+# Withing a slice all paths should be relative (`fsd-import-linter/path-checker-fsd`)

 <!-- end auto-generated rule header -->